Air Fryer Chicken Tenders – Crispy & Juicy in 20 Minutes!

 How Do You Store and Reheat Air Fryer Chicken Tenders?

-Refrigerator storage: Cool the tenders to room temperature within 2 hours of cooking.
+Refrigerator storage: Cool the tenders to room temperature within 2 hours of cooking — per USDA FSIS (2023), cooked food should not sit at room temperature for more than 2 hours.
 Store in an airtight container lined with a paper towel, which absorbs excess moisture and prevents the coating from becoming soggy.
 Refrigerate for up to 3–4 days.
 Stack loosely if stacking at all — pressing them together while stored compresses the coating and softens it.

 Freezer storage: Air fryer chicken tenders freeze well for up to 2 months.
 Freeze in a single layer on a baking sheet until solid before transferring to a freezer bag with as much air removed as possible.
 Label with the date.
 The coating will soften slightly after freezing and reheating, but the chicken remains flavorful.

-Reheating in the microwave: Microwave reheating makes the coating soft and the exterior chewy.
+Reheating in the microwaveBest for: speed only when texture is not a priority: Microwave reheating makes the coating soft and the exterior chewy.
 It works in a pinch for speed, but the texture is noticeably inferior to air fryer or oven reheating.

 For timing reference on all your air fryer chicken recipes, check the Air Fryer Cooking Times Chart — the complete guide with verified temperatures for every cut of chicken and dozens of other proteins.